kamerynjw/kamerynjw.github.io/teaching/2020/math455.md

 Announcements
 -------------

+* (3/9) [Here]({{ page.url }}compactness.pdf) is the hand-out from class today.
+You can turn in a solution to one of the problems from the hand-out—one we did not do together in class!—for up to 2 points back on Homework 6.

 * (2/13) See [here]({{ page.url }}proofs.pdf) for a hand-out with a list of sequent rules.

 * (2/10) Next Monday, February 17, is a federal holiday.
 The university is closed and class will not be meeting.